-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 Humanity wins.

 "Everybody is really showing how much they love these boys," Christian says.
-"I didn't realize how many people are out there have so much good in them and how much they want to help."
+"I didn't realize how many people out there have so much good in them and how much they want to help."

 Nicole had quit her job as a pediatric physical therapist to care for the twins.
 She reads notes from mothers whose children she once cared for, including one who nicknamed her "Miracle Worker."
 On her Facebook page, that mother writes, "Nicole is a Miracle Worker and now we're seeing miracles worked in her life."